HuangLab-SYSU/brokerchain-academic/README.md

 - **Users** can initiate token-transfer transactions, invest in BrokerChain on-chain financial products, and participate in activities undertaken by on-chain applications using dApps.
 For example, using BrokerChain Wallet, users can submit transfer transactions, receive payments, stake tokens in DeFi protocols, assume a broker role (i.e., market maker) to earn liquidity staking income, receive "faucet" tokens, participate in airdrops, and more.
 To download the wallet APP, please visit the BrokerChain Wallet Project (https://github.com/HuangLab-SYSU/brokerwallet-academic/releases).

-### BrokerChain Token-issuing Plan
+### BrokerChain poken-issuing plan
 The total supply of BrokerChain's tokens (named **BKC**) will be capped at 1.2 billion, which will be distributed through a hybrid model that combines pre-allocated reserves with a four-year halving emission schedule for public issuance.
 About 25% of the supply is reserved for community-building initiatives and incentivizing early developers, ensuring sustainable ecosystem growth.
 The remaining tokens enter circulation through a decaying emission mechanism, promoting long-term value alignment by reducing block rewards by half every four years.

-### Follow our X Media
+### Follow our X (Twitter)
 Please follow our X (Twitter) account: https://x.com/0xBrokerChain.
-We share BrokerChain news in this X account.
+We share BrokerChain news and activities in this X account.

 ## BrokerChain Dashboard